Community based care is said to hold the key to responsive mental health services that are more suited to the wishes of the individuals.

 They were determined to make life more comfortable for the Women in Unit 2.
 What Sally and Kamini had found that day were over 1500 women incarcerated for life, and subject to enormous suffering.

-Nest has continued to nurture and help the women to acquire skills to used at home and in the community.
-Numbers have reduced to around 400 women.
+Nest has continued to nurture and help the women to acquire skills they used at home and in the community.
+Numbers have reduced to around 300 women.
 Nest works there every day, except weekends, thanks to an MOU signed in 2004 with the Ministry of Health.
-Nest runs a Skills Development Centre at the Half Way Home.
+Nest created a Skills Development Centre at the Half Way Home.
 From a dilapidated ‘Admission ward’ Nest has created a place where women can spend the day actively involved in numerous activities such as: